bhargavdeshpande/GitHub_Notification_Bot/WORKSHEET.md

 ## Sprint 2

 Since configuration management tools was not an option, Sprint 2 mostlty focused on what could be carried out instead.
-Some ideas were suggested and accepted as mentioned below.
+Some ideas were suggested and accepted as mentioned below-

 | Deliverable                              | Status        | Issues/ Tasks                                                          |